hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 #### Beamers (R)

 The second type of laser has three functions: stunning electronics, destroying ships and telekinesis.
 However, this laser type is limited to 5 km, whereas other weapons have a range of several trillion light years.
 This makes it impractical in most battles, so it is not very popular.
 They come in 4 colours of beam: green, red, gold and pink.

+##### FCRT Lasers

+###### P-series Laser (R)

+The P-series were the first steerable laser designs.
+They produce a thin, red beam which can latch onto a target and follow it indefinetly.
+It's reactions are slow though, so it is possible to avoid it by putting an object between you and the laser.
+It is also quite weak, and it would take several shots to take someone down.
+The newest one is the P-45

+###### TL-series (R)

+The TL series is similar to the P-series, but it is a larger, green beam.
+It is also more powerful and faster manuvering, but it requires alot more power, so a regular FCRT can use this for a maximum of 88 secondsworth of beam.
+The newest model is the TL-34.

+###### Laser Hair

+FCRT's have no hair, but can activate short lasers sticking out of their heads,usualy during battle.
+It can be used to ram their target, abit like a bayonet.
+Some FCRT's even style it like hair, but they usualy don't bother.

+###### Granite Laser (C)

+The Granite Laser is a weapon designed by Computerland, but is usually used by the FCRT.
+Though technicaly not a laser, this weapon acts so much like one that it has been named The Granite Laser.
+It fires a beam of molten granite at the target, engulving them.
+The granite solidifies as soon as it hits, immobilising the target until it is broken free.

 #### Slit Bombs (R)